MartinStevko/SLU/README.md

 # SLU
-SLU enrollment and other organization stuffs.
+SLU teamm registration and other organization stuffs.

 ## Requirements installation